Learn about actual and potential costs

 What is the product road map for your ERP software?

-How often do you update your ERP software and will you provide training and support on new features?
+How often do you update your ERP software?

 Can caps be placed on the total cost of maintenance and support services?

 What user training resources do you provide with your ERP software?
 Do you offer on-site, online and print instruction?